-All Susan's photos make me want to cry in the loveliest of ways; I can almost hear the chaos of the piazza, smell the sweet jasmine of the Amalfi Coast.
+All of Susan's photos make me want to cry in the loveliest of ways; I can almost hear the chaos of the piazza, smell the sweet jasmine of the Amalfi Coast.
 How I long to be back in the beautiful landscapes she shares.

 Is there anywhere that says Italy more than the Amalfi Coast?
-This one was taken in Positano on this coast...I simply love the little fiat in the foreground!
+This photo was taken in Positano on this coast...I simply love the little fiat in the foreground!
 If you'd like to visit the Amalfi Coast here are my suggestions.

 For a taste of genuine Italian beach life the Marina Grande di Amalfi is one of the best beaches on the Amalfi Coast (these are some others).